MIMO Channel Estimation using Score-Based Generative Models: Simulation Results and Discussion

 \subsection{Complexity Analysis and Ablation}

-All score-based models up to this point have used a RefineNet with $24$ hidden channels in the first layer, and a depth of six residual blocks in both the encoder and decoder path, where each residual blocks is made of four convolutional layers.
+All score-based models up to this point have used a RefineNet with $W = 24$ hidden channels in the first layer, and a depth $D$ of six residual blocks in both the encoder and decoder paths.
 In Table~\ref{table:ablation}, we investigate validation performance at SNR $28$ dB for nine model sizes that vary in depth and width.
-We look at the high SNR regime, since this is indicative of any error floors occurring.
-Our findings indicate that model performance is much more sensitive to depth rather than width, but even a shallow model (four blocks), only causes a loss of performance of at most $1.5$ dB.
-Furthermore, shallower models improve performance in an out-of-distribution setting, indicating that they overfit less.
-Table~\ref{table:ablation} also measures per-step latency on a machine with an NVIDIA A100 GPU and Intel Xeon Gold 6230 CPU, as well as the number of inference steps at specific SNR points and a value $\alpha=0.6$, which are a result of tuning the hyper-parameters.
-We find that depth is a main contributor to latency, whereas width is negligible, due to the powerful parallelization capabilities of the GPU.
+We chose this value as it corresponds to the high SNR regime, where score-based models have NMSE lower than $-30$ dB and performance is bounded by the quality of the learned prior, as indicated by Theorem~\ref{theorem:two}.
+Our findings indicate that model performance is much more sensitive to depth rather than width, but even a shallow model (four blocks), has a performance loss of at most $1.5$ dB.
+Shallower models improve performance in the out-of-distribution setting, indicating that they overfit less.
+Table~\ref{table:ablation} also measures per-step latency on a machine with an NVIDIA A100 GPU and Intel Xeon 6230 CPU, as well as the optimal number of inference steps at two SNR values and $\alpha=0.6$.
+We find that depth is a main contributor to latency, whereas width is less impactful, due to the powerful parallelization capabilities of the GPU.

-Table~\ref{table:complexity} evaluates the computational complexity of score-based generative models, as well as the fsAD algorithm.
-For the score-based generative models, we use an architecture with twelve hidden channels and a depth of six hidden layers, leading to an estimation performance loss of at $0.3$ dB in the high SNR regime out-of-distribution (for CDL-D channels), according to Table~\ref{table:ablation}.
-It can be seen that the total latency is slightly reduced when compared to fsAD, while the FLOP count scales much more favourably, due to the score-based model being purely convolutional, unlike fsAD which requires matrix-matrix multiplications.